bioSBM: a random graph model to integrate epigenomic data in chromatin structure prediction: Discussion and conclusions

 \section{Discussion and conclusions}

 The bioSBM model introduced in this study offers a novel approach for modeling long-range chromatin interactions by integrating Hi-C data with biochemical covariates such as histone modifications and binding of transcription factors.
 By employing a mixed membership stochastic block model, we capture a more refined and nuanced view of chromatin structure, extending beyond the traditional binary A/B and sub-compartments framework.
-Our results show that the 12 communities identified by bioSBM correlate with known epigenetic features, reinforcing the idea that chromatin interactions are closely tied to the biochemical landscape of the genome.
+Our results show that the 7 communities identified by bioSBM correlate with known epigenetic features, reinforcing the idea that chromatin interactions are closely tied to the biochemical landscape of the genome.
 The partial agreement with subcompartments suggests that our model may capture additional layers of chromatin interaction complexity that may be missed by conventional classification methods.

 Although more abstract than polymer models, which explicitly take into account (to varying degrees of detail) the physical nature of the linear chromosomes, the latent representation learned by bioSBM remains biologically interpretable.
 The inferred associations between biochemistry and structure encoded in the linear map $\Gamma$ and the communities interactions contained in $B$ provide a starting point for systematically exploring more mechanistic descriptions of how chromatin folding is affected by nuclear biochemical processes.
+Importantly, bioSBM does not incorporate the underlying polymeric nature of chromatin, which is known to influence 3D genome architecture.
+Factors such as the dynamics of loop extrusion, maintained by SMC complexes, and the local mechanical state of the chromatin fiber can lead to distinct contact patterns that are not always explained by epigenomic marks alone.
+This has been demonstrated both experimentally (e.g.,~\cite{Davidson2021}) and via polymer simulations (e.g.,~\cite{leidescherSpatialOrganizationTranscribed2022}).
+These properties -- absent from our current modeling framework -- may account for some of the structural distinctions inferred by bioSBM, even among communities with seemingly similar epigenomic profiles.